jbshep/softeng21/ms/index.md

     Good examples are "connect subcommand" or "multiple users for remote diaries".

     Bad examples are "added stuff" or "fixing bad things" or "Jane Smith fixes".

+Here is one final thought on supporting multiple users.
+It would be beneficial to change the signature of the AbstractDiary class's `add_entry` method to something like:

+    ```
+    def add_entry(self, content, date=datetime.now(), username=None)
+    ```

+This would enable the calling code to specify the username to use.
+If no username is given, the diary could use a reasonable default (like the local username or the username specified in the `remote` file).